Dynamical magnetic susceptibility of non-collinear magnets: A novel KKR-based ab initio scheme and its application: Summary

 We presented a novel implementation of the \textit{ab initio} linear response time-dependent density functional theory addressing spin excitations in non-collinear magnets based on the Korringa-Kohn-Rostoker Green's function method.
-We elaborated the details of the numerical implementation, focusing on the managing the algorithmic complexity by means of symbolic computational algebra, exposed the generalization of the adiabatic local spin density approximation to the exchange-correlation kernel to the non-collinear case.
-The emergence of multiple Nambu-Goldstone bosons in non-collinear susceptibility calculations is elaborated on formally and from the numerical convergence point of view, linked to the zero-energy magnetic deformation eigenvectors.
-With the aid of the formalism, we analysed the dispersion and Landau damping of magnons in kagome TAF Mn$_3$Ir.
-We hope that this work will spark further developments in the non-collinear magnonics.
+We exposed the details of the numerical implementation, focusing on the managing the algorithmic complexity by means of symbolic computational algebra, and discussed the generalization of the adiabatic local spin density approximation to the exchange-correlation kernel to the non-collinear case.
+The emergence of multiple Nambu-Goldstone bosons in the non-collinear dynamic susceptibility calculations is elaborated on formally and from the numerical convergence point of view, being linked to the zero-energy magnetic deformation eigenvectors.
+With the aid of the formalism, we analyzed the spin density response of the KAFM IrMn$_3$, in particular, the dispersion and Landau damping of magnons as well as the real-time and real-space dynamics of the spin-wave modes.
+Due to the non-monotonous dependence of the damping on the magnon frequency and chirality the excitations become attractive in the terahertz spintronics applications.
+We hope that this work will give rise to further theoretical and experimental progress in the young field of magnonics based on non-collinear ground state systems.